 We also look forward to seeing the children bring in their completed Home Learning projects.
-We will celebrate these in class and we will also share some of the work in a school assembly which will take place on Monday 22nd October.
+We will celebrate these in class and we will also share some of the work in a school assembly, typically the Monday before the end of the half-term.

 - Every child has a login for our exciting new Times Tables Rockstars software.
 This allows your child to rehearse their times tables, play against other children and have fun with their Avatar.
 Please encourage your child to use the software and let us know if you have any problems accessing it.

 - Times Tables will be constantly rehearsed in school.
 To help your child develop a rapid recall, additional practice at home is hugely valuable (even if this is on a walk or a car journey).

 - Your child is using the following links to support their times tables recall so feel free to make use of them at home: